 The California Lighting Technology Center’s Nonresidential Lighting and Electrical Power Distribution Guide assists builders and lighting industry professionals in navigating the nonresidential lighting and electrical power distribution portions of California’s Building Energy Efficiency Standards (Title 24, Part 6 or Energy Code).
 The 2019 iteration of the Energy Code took effect on January 1, 2020.

-This presentation includes best practices in residential lighting design to comply with California's 2019 Title 24, Part 6 Building Energy Efficiency Standards.
+This presentation includes best practices in residential lighting design to comply with California's 2019 and 2022 Title 24, Part 6 Building Energy Efficiency Standards.

 The Consortium for Energy Efficiency in Non-Residential Buildings (The Consortium), supported by the National Council for Science and Technology and Secretary of Energy in Mexico, is focused on reducing electricity demand in Mexico’s non-residential buildings through collaborative efforts with industry, government and universities.
 Specifically, the Monterrey Institute of Technology and Higher Education, with assistance from UC Davis, is funded to implement an energy efficiency laboratory featuring lighting and air conditioning technologies for non-residential buildings.

 The CLTC is excited to announce a new publication in our Lighting Best Practices series, the Daylight Harvesting for Commercial Buildings Guide!
 This publication provides guidance towards meeting and exceeding California's Building Energy Efficiency Standards for daylight harvesting.